WukLab/LegoOS/README.md

 - To have a 512MB ExCache, use `memmap=1G$4G`
 - To have a 1GB ExCache, use `memmap=2G$4G`

-For example, this is how it looks like in a `CentOS 7, /boot/grub2/grub.cfg`  file if `1GB` ExCache is configured.
-Note that, other OSes or bootloaders may have different semantics, and make sure you modified the right boot menuentry.
+For example, this is how it looks like in a `CentOS 7, /boot/grub2/grub.cfg`  file if `1GB` ExCache is configured:
 ```
 menuentry 'CentOS Linux (4.0.0-lego+) 7 (Core)' ... {
 	...
         linux16 /vmlinuz-4.0.0-lego+ memmap=2G\$4G
+        initrd16 ...
 	...
 ```
+[Fat note: 1) Other bootloaders may have different semantics, and make sure you modified the right boot menuentry.
+2) In grub2, make sure you are using `linux16/initrd16` instead of `linux/initrd`.
+The latter pair will load kernel into a physical address where LegoOS does not support.]

-The ExCache configuration will be printed at LegoOS boot time at the very beginning, and it has to be something like `memmap=X$X` without any `\` in the middle.
+At LegoOS boot time, the ExCache configuration will be printed at the very beginning, and it has to be something like `memmap=X$X` without any `\` in the middle.
 Processor manager will complain if `memmap` goes wrong.
 An example output is [here](https://github.com/WukLab/LegoOS/blob/master/Documentation/configs/1P-1M-Processor-Output#L2).

 ### Configure Linux Modules
 Storage manager, global resource monitors, and their network stack are linux kernel modules.
 They can only run on `Linux-3.11.1`.
 Because their network stack is only supported at this kernel version.